 3. Repeat (2) until you reach the end.
 Continue with the turning by inserting the batting into the tail until it fully gets into it.

 4. Adjust the batting so that it looks neat.
-Fold the raw edge in and stitch it up just like the arms method. turn and stuff tail
+Fold the raw edge in and stitch it up just like the arms method. - ASSEMBLY:

 Body, arms, ears, tail, mouth, felt eye, and button eyes are all set to be assembled into a sock monkey.